-39. Leadership did not exercise adequate oversight responsibility over compliance with relevant laws and regulations of the municipality.
-While there has been improvement in the oversight process as none of the prior year findings reoccurred, this was not sufficient to prevent unauthorised, irregular and fruitless and wasteful expenditure resulting in material noncompliance from occurring.
-Due to the instability in the district municipality's council as a result of instability in the local municipalities' councils, the oversight report was not tabled.
+Leadership did not exercise adequate oversight responsibility over compliance with relevant laws and regulations of the municipality.
+While there has been improvement in the oversight process as none of the prior year findings reoccurred, this was not sufficient to prevent unauthorised, irregular and fruitless and wasteful expenditure resulting in material non-compliance from occurring.
+Due to the instability in the district municipality's council the oversight report was not tabled within the prescribed timelines as required by the MFMA.